Medellin VIP

 Today, the Monaco Building has been transformed into an intriguing tourist attraction that allows visitors to delve into Pablo Escobar’s life and the dark era of drug trafficking.
 Guided tours, often led by knowledgeable local guides, take tourists on a captivating journey through the building’s corridors, revealing the secrets and stories within its walls.

-The Monaco Building is a unique historical artifact, allowing tourists to gain insight into Colombia’s turbulent past.
+The Monaco Medellin is a unique historical artifact, allowing tourists to gain insight into Colombia’s turbulent past.
 It provides a valuable educational experience, shedding light on the drug trade’s consequences and impact on Medellin’s society.

 Visitors can learn about the rise and fall of Pablo Escobar, his influence on Colombian politics, and the devastating effects of his criminal empire.